Updated on October 24th, 2023 by Nikolaos Sismanis

 Shipping Stock #2: Euroseas Ltd. (ESEA)

 If GSL is Danaos’ younger sibling, Euroseas is the youngest one in the family.
-The company is a pure play on containership as well, owning just 18 vessels.
-They comprise ten feeder containerships and eight intermediate containerships, with a cargo capacity of 58,871 TEU.
+The company is a pure play on containership as well, owning just 19 vessels.
+They comprise 12 feeder containerships and seven intermediate containerships, with a cargo capacity of 58,861 TEU.

-Similar to its peers, the company took advantage of the strong tailwinds the industry found itself enjoying last year, locking in contractually-secured forward-looking revenues at excellent rates.
-Euroseas has already secured vessel employment for its two new builds that won’t even come online until mid-2023.
+Similar to its peers, the company took advantage of the strong tailwinds the industry found itself enjoying last year, locking in contractually secured forward-looking revenues at excellent rates.
+Euroseas also has seven newbuilds coming in 2024, which should also start contributing to revenues soon.

 Source: Investor Presentation

 Again, with management being well aware of such a severe undervaluation, share repurchases are currently complementing the stock’s 9.6% yield.
-The company’s share repurchase program of up to $20 million accounts for nearly 13% of its current market cap.
+The company’s share repurchase program of up to $20 million accounts for more than 11% of its current market cap.